Senate investigators fault FAA over Boeing jet, safety | Times Leader

 In a report released Friday, the Senate Commerce Committee also said the FAA continues to retaliate against whistleblowers.
 The FAA’s parent agency, the Transportation Department, has also hindered investigators by failing to turn over documents, it said.

-An FAA spokesman said the agency was reviewing the report but did not have an immediate comment.
+“We take seriously the Committee’s findings and will continue to review the report in full,” the Chicago-based company said.

-All Max planes were grounded worldwide after two crashes killed 346 people.
-Following a lengthy review of Boeing changes, the FAA last month if airlines update a key flight-control system and make other changes.
+All Max planes were grounded worldwide after crashes in Indonesia and Ethiopia killed 346 people.
+Following a lengthy review of Boeing changes, the FAA last month approved the plane to fly again if airlines update a key flight-control system and make other changes.

 According to a whistleblower who was an FAA safety inspector, Boeing representatives watched and gave advice to help test pilots in a flight simulator respond to the problem in a few seconds.
 The reaction of three flight crews was still slower than Boeing had assumed, according to the report.
 Each time the plane would have been thrown into a nose-down pitch, although recovery would have been possible, the investigators said.